ilg/ILGAsserts/README.md

 # ILGAsserts

+## ILGAssertNonemptyArrayOfClass

+`ILGAssertNonemptyArrayOfClass` asserts that a given array is not empty and that every element it contains is of the kind of the given class.
+Example:

+    ILGAssertNonemptyArrayOfClass(@[ @1, @NO, ], [NSNumber class], @"The given array is empty or contains an object that isn't an NSNumber.");  // Pass
+    ILGAssertNonemptyArrayOfClass(@[ @1, @"NO", ], [NSNumber class], @"The given array is empty or contains an object that isn't an NSNumber.");  // Fail
+    ILGAssertNonemptyArrayOfClass(@[ ], [NSNumber class], @"The given array is empty or contains an object that isn't an NSNumber.");  // Fail

 ## ILGAssertBlockReturnsYesBeforeTimeout

 `ILGAssertBlockReturnsYesBeforeTimeout` asserts that a given block will return `YES` before a given time interval has elapsed.
 Example: